ralexander-phi/rss-blogroll-network/README.md

 ## Use cases

 * A personal RSS reader you can access from all your devices
+* Share what you're reading and the RSS feeds you follow
 * Aggregate multiple feeds to create a news feed for a particular topic